worktheclock/replit.github.io/tutorials/32-build-mario-with-kaboom.md

 ```
 In the object we return, Kaboom requires an `id`, which is a unique name for the component.
 Kaboom also needs a `require` property, which is a list of other components this component needs in order to work.
 When a component is first initialized on a game object, Kaboom calls the `add()` method so we have the opportunity to run any setup code we need.
 The method `update()` is called on every game frame, so we can make animation and collision updates there.

 One behavior we need is for the enemy characters to walk up and down, instead of just standing in one place.
-Let's make a custom component we can add to our enemy characters so that the automatically move back and forth, or patrol their part of the level:
+Let's make a custom component we can add to our enemy characters so that they automatically move back and forth, or patrol their part of the level.
+Add the code below to the bottom of `main.js`:

 ```js
 function patrol(distance = 100, speed = 50, dir = 1) {